On-the-Fly Machine-Learned Force Fields for High-Fidelity Polymer Glass Transition Simulations: Introduction

 High-fidelity simulations of complex macromolecular systems remain one of the central challenges in computational materials science.
 Many phenomena of practical and fundamental interest, including structural reorganizations in dense or disordered environments, thermophysical transitions, and collective fluctuations, unfold over nanoseconds or longer and involve thousands of atoms.\cite{Tran2024-int1,Muench2016-int2,Hager2015-int3,Huan2016-int4,Pan2021-int5} Polymers are emblematic of this challenge: their behavior is governed by slow configurational rearrangements, broad distributions of local environments, and pronounced dynamic heterogeneity that cannot be captured within the spatial or temporal windows accessible to conventional ab initio molecular dynamics (AIMD).
 Although AIMD provides unparalleled quantum-mechanical fidelity, its steep computational scaling confines simulations to small unit cells and/or short trajectories, rendering it inadequate for capturing the full physics of polymeric materials.

 In recent years, machine-learned force fields (MLFFs) have emerged as a transformative pathway for accelerating atomistic simulations toward quantum accuracy.
-Neural-network architectures such as NequIP\cite{Batzner2022-a}, Allegro\cite{Musaelian2023-a}, MACE\cite{Kovcs2025-a}, and DeepMD\cite{Qi2025-a}, along with kernel-based approaches\cite{Rezaei2023,muller2018introduction}, have demonstrated remarkable gains in accuracy, transferability, and scalability.
-However, these models generally require extensive, carefully curated training datasets and substantial computational infrastructure.
+Frameworks based on pretrained or transferable architectures, including NequIP\cite{Batzner2022-a}, Allegro\cite{Musaelian2023-a}, MACE\cite{Kovcs2025-a}, and DeepMD\cite{Qi2025-a}, as well as kernel-based approaches, have significantly reduced the amount of system-specific training data required through transfer learning and fine-tuning strategies.
+Nevertheless, accurately describing polymeric systems remains challenging because their structural diversity, long-timescale dynamics, and complex phase behavior are often underrepresented in the datasets used to develop foundation models.
+As a result, additional polymer-specific training data and fine-tuning are frequently required to achieve reliable predictions.
+For example, recent benchmarking of MACE-OFF demonstrated limited transferability for several polymers, including Polyacrylonitrile (PAN), Polyethylene terephthalate (PET), and Poly[thio bis(4-phenyl)carbonate] (PTPC), while simulations of Polychlorotrifluoroethylene (PCTFE) were found to be unstable.\cite{Kovcs2025-a,arxivmicrosoft} Consequently, although foundation models substantially reduce the cost of force-field development, obtaining highly accurate MLFFs for polymer simulations can still require considerable data curation, model refinement, and computational resources.
 These issues highlight the challenges in achieving both stability and physical fidelity in MLFF-driven polymer simulations.
 For polymers, where a complex hierarchy of primary and secondary interactions coexists and where configurational diversity is vast, such data demands and training burdens have impeded widespread application.

 Hybrid QM/ML strategies offer an appealing alternative by invoking first-principles calculations only when needed.
 Among these, on-the-fly (OTF) MLFF learning stands out for its adaptivity, sample efficiency, and elimination of pre-generated training sets.\cite{Botu2014} In the OTF-MLFF paradigm, a simulation begins with a short AIMD segment that seeds an initial MLFF.
 As the trajectory proceeds, a Bayesian uncertainty estimator identifies configurations insufficiently represented in the model.
 Only in these cases is a new first-principles calculation triggered\cite{Jinnouchi2019-1}, after which the training set is expanded and the MLFF refined in real time (Figure~\ref{fig1}(a)).
 As configurational diversity increases during the run, the frequency of AIMD evaluations rapidly diminishes, and the force field becomes progressively more robust.
 The result is a parameter-free, ready-for-use, and physically grounded MLFF that approaches AIMD accuracy (within the domain of the original simulations) while operating near-classical computational cost.